orxfun/orx-meta/README.md

 ### B. Generic Builder

-And a statically-typed queue of anything is an ad-hoc struct.
+A statically-typed queue of anything is an ad-hoc struct.

-We already have tuples for this.

-However, incremental build capability of queues come in handy.
+Therefore, incremental build capability of queues is useful for constructing structs.
 For instance, it allows us to create a generic builder that we can use for any struct.
 Since the queues are statically-typed in its elements, the builder prevents calling push with wrong types or in wrong order, and prevents us from finishing early or late.

 ```rust
 use orx_meta::queue::*;